alexthiery/otic-reprogramming/docs/_general/quick_start.md

 Our Smartseq2 single cell RNAseq data was aligned using a custom DSL2 Nextflow pipeline.
 Details of the pipeline processes can be found [here]({{ site.baseurl }}{% link _general/smartseq2_alignment.md %}).

-As with the nf-core pipelines above, our custom smartseq2 alignment pipeline passes the sample fastqs via a samplesheet csv.
+As with the NF-core pipelines above, our custom SmartSeq2 alignment pipeline passes the sample FASTQ files via a samplesheet csv.
 An example samplesheet can be found [here](https://github.com/alexthiery/otic-reprogramming/blob/master/NF-smartseq2_alignment/crick_samplesheet.csv).

-As we have individual fastq files for each cell, it would be cumbersome to list each file individually.
-Instead we can pass an entire sample fastq directory which is then enumerated by a custom Nextflow process.
+As we have individual FASTQ files for each cell, it would be cumbersome to list each file individually.
+Instead we can pass an entire sample FASTQ directory which is then enumerated in Nextflow.
 For this to work, only the paths in column 2 ($data1) in the samplesheet csv should be edited.

-Once you have saved your samplesheet, execute the following shell script to run the Smartseq2 alignment.
+Once you have saved your samplesheet, execute the following shell script to run the SmartSeq2 alignment.

 ```shell
 export NXF_VER=20.07.1